-Hot start PCR: Enzymatic hot start PCR using AmpliTaq Gold reduces non-specific amplification of DNA by inactivating the Taq polymerase at lower temperatures.
+Hot start PCR: Hot start PCR reduces non-specific amplification of DNA by inactivating the Taq polymerase at lower temperatures.
 It significantly reduces nonspecific priming, the formation of primer dimers, and often increases product yields.
 Hot start PCR is required for sigB PCR, in contrast to most other PCR procedures.

-Master Mix: a mix of all the components required for PCR (taq polymerase, buffer, and MgCl2), except the DNA template.
+This can be done either manually (by adding the tag polymerase, such as GoTaq, after the denaturation step), or enzymatically (using AmpliTaq Gold).
+Master Mix: a mix of all the components required for PCR (tag polymerase if manual hot start, buffer, and MgCl2), except the DNA template.